hbish/delete-old-tweets/README.md

     TWITTER_ACCESS_TOKEN_SECRET=**your token secret**
     ```

-- Execute the script
+- Execute the script (below will delete 100 tweets before 2011-01-01)
-    - `node index.js`
+    - `node index.js -d 2011-01-01`
+        - `-d` - cutoff date in yyyy-mm-dd format
+        - `-n` - number of tweets to delete (optional, default to 100)
 - IDs of deleted tweets will be written to `deleted.js`
 - Rerun the script to continue the next batch of tweets

+To see all of the scripts options, please run `node index.js -h`

 ## Contributors
 Originally authored by [@hbish](http://github.com/hbish)